 Assessment of the patient's preferred learning method Having an American Sign Language interpreter available during any education A specialized blood glucose monitor Specialized equipment for drawing and administering insulin Correct answer: Assessment of the patient's preferred learning method A deaf patient will require adjustments in how they are taught information.
 The diabetes educator should assess the patient's preferred learning method.
 Not everyone with deafness can communicate using American Sign Language and their preferred learning method must be assessed prior to using an ASL interpreter.
 A specialized blood glucose monitor or specialized equipment for drawing and administering insulin is not necessary for those who are deaf.
-Samantha is a 16-year-old girl who was diagnosed with type 1 diabetes when she was 6 years old.
-Her mother is overanxious about Samantha's diabetes.
-Which of the following statements is ACCURATE related to this situation?
+The diabetes educator is providing teaching to a patient with advanced retinopathy.
+Which of the following teaching materials are BEST for this patient?